 There are basically three types of walking sticks: decorative, folk art and system.
 While the distinctions can be fuzzy for many sticks, they provide a good foundation for categorizing the thousands of canes that have been produced over the past several hundred years.

 Decorative canes, as the name implies, were the cane as fashion accessory in its purest form.
 Unlike their system cane counterparts, their function was for the most part aesthetic.
 The variety of materials and forms of these decorative canes was limited only by the imagination of highly trained artisans and craftsmen.
-Ivory, gold, silver, porcelain, jewels, enamel and even glass were just a few of the materials employed in creating formal, decorative walking sticks.
+Ivory, gold, silver, porcelain, precious gemstones, enamel and even glass were just a few of the materials employed in creating formal, decorative walking sticks.

 Folk art canes, unlike their more formal counterparts, by definition were made by single, often untrained artisans.
 There purpose was to cast attention on the creator not the carrier; they were an expression of the artists skill and personality and can be distinguished from formal canes in various ways.
 The folk art cane is most often crafted completely of wood and is often highly carved from its handle to the bottom of its shaft.
 There is seldom a ferrule on folk art canes.
 And, while folk art canes are often less formal in appearance, they are nonetheless some of the most beautiful canes ever produced are are highly regarded among collectors.

 System canes, or gadget canes as they are also known, are perhaps the most fascinating and highly collected type of walking sticks.
 This category of canes consists of those with a dual or hidden purpose, such as a sword, a whiskey flask and glass, or a walking stick carried by physicians containing scalpels and syringes.
 More than 1500 patents for gadget canes were applied for during the 18th and 19th centuries and were used in much the same way as we use a purse or wallet today.